M360

 The campaign review screen itself also includes better estimates before launch: projected reach, expected leads, and budget breakdowns help teams make data-informed decisions even before committing spend.

-Analytics, Sales stages and Leads: Empowering Smarter Selling for New Developments
+Empowering Smarter Selling for New Developments

 The M360 platform is designed to help real estate developers and agencies sell new development units more effectively.
-Three of its most critical sections—Analytics, Sales Stages, and Leads—work together to give sales teams the visibility and control they need to plan, execute, and optimize sales strategies in one place.
+Three of its most critical sections (Analytics, Sales Stages, and Leads) work together to give sales teams the visibility and control they need to plan, execute, and optimize sales strategies in one place.

 Analytics – Clear, Actionable Project Insights

-The Analytics section in M360 provides project managers and sales teams with a unified view of performance at a glance.
+The Analytics section in M360 provides a unified view of performance at a glance.
 It aggregates and visualizes key data about sales velocity, reservations, unit availability, and pricing trends across buildings or sales stages.
+Rather than relying on static, manually updated spreadsheets, users can now see up-to-date metrics in easy-to-read dashboards and charts.
+This helps teams answer crucial questions like:

 • Which units are selling fastest?